 1. You should have a Linux live CD/USB (I used Ubuntu 10.4 32bit).
 Then insert your CD to your CD/DVD ROM or plugin in your USB.
 Then boot your system, after you boot your system, keep pressing F12 so that you can see a BIOS menu to select the boot device.

-2. Select CD/DVD if you are using a live CD or Select USB if your using USB Drive
+2. Select CD/DVD if you are using a live CD or Select USB if you using USB Drive

-3. After selecting the device keep pressing F6, that will take you to Language Selection then select that preferable language.
+3. After selecting the device keep pressing F6, which will take you to Language Selection then select that preferable language.

-4. Then press F6 again that will again show you another menu that shows “acpi=off”, select that “acpi=off”
+4. Then press F6 again it will show you another menu that shows “acpi=off”, select “acpi=off”

 5. Then you will be able to see the menus to install the Ubuntu, from that menu you can install Ubuntu.
-Follow all the instruction provided.
+Follow all the instructions provided.

-6. After you have completed all the steps of installations. you will get a menu to select the OS.
-Select the top most menu and Press E, that will take you to another menu as shown in image below:
+6. After you have completed all the steps of installation. you will get a menu to select the OS.
+Select the topmost menu and Press E, which will take you to another menu as shown in the image below:

-7. Then go to line which has the content “Linux /boot/vmlinux-2.6.32-24-generic root=UUID- ……” and press end from your keyboard to go to end of that line and add the text “acpi=off” .
+7. Then go to the line that has the content “Linux /boot/vmlinux-2.6.32-24-generic root=UUID- ……” and press end from your keyboard to go to the end of that line and add the text “acpi=off”.
 And press CTRL X to boot.

 8. That will take you to your Ubuntu Desktop.

-9. Now go to Terminal.
+9. Now go to the Terminal.
 By going to Applications>Accessories>Terminal

-11. Now find the line “Linux /boot/vmlinux-2.6.32-24-generic root=UUID- ……” and and press end from your keyboard to go to end of that line and add the text “acpi=off”.
-And press CTRL X and confirm the change by typing yes
+11. Now find the line “Linux /boot/vmlinux-2.6.32-24-generic root=UUID- ……” and press end from your keyboard to go to the end of that line and add the text “acpi=off”.
+Press CTRL X and confirm the change by typing yes